elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

 ## 'My Connect' Design

+* When a connection request is made, a producer will queue a request message into 'connections' topic
+* Then a 'Connection consumer' will process the request
+* If it wants to send an email, it will then queue a email message to 'Emails topic'.
+In this case it becomes a producer
+* Emails are sent out by 'Email consumer' app
+* Data in motion!

 <img src="../../assets/images/kafka/My-Connect-Design-02.png" alt="My-Connect-Design-02.png" style="width:70%;"/><!-- {"left" : 0.3, "top" : 3.03, "height" : 3.59, "width" : 9.64} -->